eagereyes/eagereyes.org/blog/2008/spss-viz-designer.md

 ---
 title: "SPSS Viz Designer"
 description: "SPSS recently released their new Viz Designer, a visualization engine built on Leland Wilkinson's work (The Grammar of Graphics and nViZn).
-The comparison with&nbsp;Tableau&nbsp;is unavoidable since both are based on the same underlying ideas.
-Right now, Viz Designer does not look good in that comparison.&nbsp;"
+The comparison with Tableau is unavoidable since both are based on the same underlying ideas.
+Right now, Viz Designer does not look good in that comparison. "
 date: 2008-09-13 20:30:40
 tags: criticism
 featuredImage: https://media.eagereyes.org/media/2008/vizdesigner.jpg